 The JRC supports the implementation of several European policies and strategies that aim to promote the conservation of biodiversity and ecosystems and the efficient use of natural resources.
-These include the EU 2020 biodiversity strategy, the 2012 Blueprint to Safeguard Europe's Water Resources, the EU Water Framework Directive, the EU Marine Strategy Framework Directive, the Environment Strategy for the Mediterranean, the EU Thematic Strategy for Soil Protection and the Common Agricultural Policy (CAP).
+These include the EU 2020 biodiversity strategy, the 2012 Blueprint to Safeguard Europe's Water Resources, the EU Water Framework Directive, the EU Marine Strategy Framework Directive, and the Common Agricultural Policy (CAP).

 The JRC aims to provide the scientific basis for the integration of EU biodiversity policies.
 In particular, it focuses on mapping ecosystem services, assessing available natural resources, and developing robust modelling approaches that evaluate ecosystem dynamics and future scenario simulations.
 The JRC also promotes consensus on best practices for the sustainable management of natural resources, notably for agriculture and rural development.

 Rich soil biodiversity provides many benefits to ecosystems, contributing to a range of services such as food production, water filtration and nutrient cycling.
 The JRC monitors and assesses the state of soil biodiversity in order to inform stakeholders and raise awareness about this valuable resource.